Learn About Theft and Fraud Crimes

-Theft and fraud crimes, including credit card fraud and identity theft, cover a broad range of criminal behavior, which under some jurisdictions, is defined as larceny and which can include minor crimes ranging from shoplifting to sophisticated white-collar crimes like embezzlement and cyber-crimes to violent forms of larceny such as armed robbery and burglary.
+Theft and fraud crimes, including credit card fraud and identity theft, encompass a broad range of criminal behavior, which, under some jurisdictions, is defined as larceny and can include minor offenses ranging from shoplifting to sophisticated white-collar crimes, such as embezzlement and cybercrimes, as well as violent forms of larceny, including armed robbery and burglary.

 Credit Card Fraud – Identity Theft